HypothesisWorks/hypothesis/CONTRIBUTING.rst

 We particularly encourage pull requests for new composable primitives that make implementing other strategies easier, or for widely used types in the Python standard library.
 Strategies for other things are also welcome;
-anything with external dependencies just goes in :mod:`~hypothesis.extra`.
+anything with external dependencies just goes in ``hypothesis.extra``.

 ~~~~~~~~~
 The build